rsocket/rsocket-rpc-java/docs/get-started.md

 ```

 ### Streaming Request / Single Response
-Sends a stream of requests, and receives a single response.
+This interaction model sends a stream of requests and then receives a single response.
 This can be used to model transactions.
-You can send multiple requests over a logic channel, and then receive a single response if they were processed correctly or not.
-Mark the request with the stream keyword to create this interaction model.
+You can send multiple requests over a logic channel, and then receive a single response indicating whether they were processed correctly or not.
+Mark the request with the `stream` keyword to create this interaction model.

 #### Protobuf
 ```